 Best parks in London – from Hyde Park to Kensington Gardens.
-Discover our guide to London’s best parks and green areas!
+From top parks near me to famous and beautiful parks in London – discover our guide to London’s best parks and green areas!

 Looking for the best parks in London?
 In England, it’s very normal for a city to have a few different parts scattered around its borders.
 London, however, has a huge number of parks stuffed within the city limits; including, but not limited to, eight royal parks.